Economics Courses (FCB)

 ECO 606 - Microeconomics for Managers

 Analysis of domestic and international markets, resource allocation, applied strategic thinking and competitive analysis, market structure, impacts on business decision making and on society, ethical issues, role of government regulation in business, pricing strategies, and quantitative decision making tools.
-Prerequisite: BUS 500 and Foster College of Business Graduate Student or Consent of Associate Dean.
+Prerequisite: Foster College of Business Graduate Student or Consent of Associate Dean.

 ECO 660 - Readings in Economics